FIWARE/tutorials.Understanding-At-Context/README.md

 datamodels.md created
 ```

-A markdown file holding the documentation for the data models is returned
+The result is a markdown file holding the documentation for the data models is returned.

 ## License